brontozaur/books-angular-js-spring-boot/README.md

       npm start
       npm run update-webdriver => downloads the latest standalone webdriver (Selenium) npm run protractor => runs the end to end tests

+# How to install angular code via bower

+* Go to bower [site](http://bower.io/search/) and search for the dependency.
+(E.g. bootstrap)
+* Add the dependency in the bower.json file:

+        "bootstrap": "3.3.6"

+It's a good question how to detect the file version at this step.
+This is yet unclear to me.

+* Execute:

+        npm install

+If the dependency was just updated, you could say:

+        bower update
+or

+        npm update

+* Another way is to go to project page and check out installation instructions.
+E.g. for bootstrap:

+        bower install bootstrap

+* Add the new dependency js file to your index.html, karma.conf.js, etc, as needed.